EngineHub/WorldGuard/README.txt

 - Restrict lava spreading to only some block types.
 - Simulate classic-esque water by letting water infinitely expand in area (only if there is a block underneath).
-- Simulate the sponge.
+- Simulate the function of the sponge from Minecraft Classic.
-- Block the use, destruction and/or placement of some items or block types.
+- Notify admins, block, log, kick or ban for the use of certain block types or items.
-- Notify admins when a certain block type or item is used, destroyed, or place.
+- Temporarily stop fire globally with some commands.
-- Log the use, destruction, and/or placement of some blocks/items.
+- Fix the block lag.
-- Kick for the use, destruction, and/or placement of some blocks.
+- Destroy tools on drop to alleviate the durability cheat.

 hMod is required as WorldGuard is a plugin for hMod.